multiversx/mx-docs/docs/sdk-and-tools/rest-api/virtual-machine.md

 `https://gateway.elrond.com/vm-values/string`

-This endpoint allows one to execute - with no side-effects - a pure function of a Smart Contract and retrieve the first output value as a string.
+This endpoint allows one to execute - with no side effects - a pure function of a Smart Contract and retrieve the first output value as a string.

 <!--DOCUSAURUS_CODE_TABS-->